3nws/beako-bot/README.md

 - `/alarm time reason` (sets an alarm for you and pings you at that time, only works in the same day though, at least for now)
 - `/remind time unit reason` (reminds the user after 'time' 'unit's (ex.
 5 seconds) for 'reason' (not required), d: day(s), h: hour(s), m: minute(s), s: second(s))
-- `/time timezone` (tells you the time in the timezone you want, there is a autocomplete search function for this)
+- `/time timezone` (has autocomplete) (tells you the time in the timezone you want, there is a autocomplete search function for this)

 ## Warframe commands

-- `/item order_type item_name` (send info about an item as well as several orders of given type with their /w message templates)
+- `/item order_type item_name` (has autocomplete + choices) (send info about an item as well as several orders of given type with their /w message templates)

 ## Tasks